-As of April 30, 2024, we had \$500.0 million available under our share repurchase program which will expire on December 31, 2024 and may be suspended or discontinued at any time without prior notice.
-Such share repurchase program may be suspended or discontinued by the Company at any time without prior notice.
+As of October 31, 2024, we had \$1.0 billion available under our share repurchase program which will expire on December 31, 2025 and may be suspended or discontinued at any time without prior notice.
 Although our board of directors has authorized a share repurchase program, we are not obligated to repurchase any specific dollar amount or to acquire any specific number of shares under the program.
 The share repurchase program could affect the price of our common stock, increase volatility, and diminish our cash reserves.
 In addition, the program may be suspended or terminated at any time, which may result in a decrease in the price of our common stock.